iredmail/docs/upgrade/0-upgrade.iredmail.0.5.1-0.6.0.md

 ### Upgrade phpLDAPadmin to 1.2.0.5

-phpLDAPadmin doesn't require addition config, you can simply download new version and copy sample config file to make it work.
+phpLDAPadmin doesn't require additional config, you can simply download new version and copy sample config file to make it work.

 * Download new version and uncompress it: